Vigenere Cipher Examples & Tutorials

 Challenge:

-Apply the key "CIPHER" repeating across the entire phrase.
+Apply the key "CIPHER" repeatedly across the entire phrase.

 Historical Quote